 Synopsis:

 The main character of Dune, Paul Atreides (played by Timothee Chalamet), sets out on an adventure to conquer the planet Arrakis with the help of his family.
 The desert planet is significant because it has melange, a rare spice.
 The story will depict the Atreides family and the instability in Arrakis.
-A movie guaranteed to give you a great surround sound experience.
+A movie guaranteed to give you a great example of the power of surround sound besides an immersive experience.

 In this post-apocalyptic movie, Mad Max: Fury Road, sound editors Mark Mangini and Scott Hecker stated that each of the monster rigs had its distinct animalistic personality.
 This was done to make it seem like each war rig was alive.